Buttergipfeli/Compose_Multiplatform_UI_Exploring/README.md

 # Compose Multiplatform UI Exploring

-A small project to explore the capabilities of desktop applications using Compose Multiplatform.
+A small project to explore the capabilities of Compose Multiplatform.

 ## Installation